 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

-7 day Puglia trip: introduction.
+Introduction to your 7 day Puglia trip.

 This Puglia road trip itinerary starts and finishes in the city of Bari.
 I recommend hiring a car from Discover Cars and picking your car up from Bari airport when you arrive.